 Cream Cheese Buttercream

-Add in the butter, in small pieces, to the dry ingredients and mix on low until it looks like coarse sand.
+- Add the butter, in small pieces, to the dry ingredients and mix on low until it looks like coarse sand.

-Slowly pour in the milk and oil mixture and mix on medium-high for 2 minutes.
+- Slowly pour in the milk and oil mixture and mix on high for 2 minutes.

-Slowly pour the milk, egg, and extract mixture in and mix on medium-high for another 2 minutes.
+- Slowly pour the milk, egg, and extract mixture in and mix on high for another 2 minutes.
 Scrap the sides of the bowl when necessary.

 In a medium pot mix the raspberries, sugar, cornstarch, and lemon juice together.